spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 * Consider a random variable X for which the p.f. or the p.d.f. is $f(x|\theta)$.
 It is assumed that $f(x|\theta)$ involves a parameter $\theta$ whose value is unknown but must lie in a given open interval $\Omega$ of the real line.
 Furthermore, it is assumed that X takes values in a specified sample space S, and  $f(x|\theta)$ > 0 for each value of x $\in$ S and each value of $\theta \in \Omega$ .
 * Define $\lambda(x | \theta)=\log f(x | \theta)$ - log likelihood function
 * The Fisher information = $I(\theta)=E_{\theta}\left\{\left[\lambda^{\prime}(X | \theta)\right]^{2}\right\} = -E_{\theta}\left[\lambda^{\prime \prime}(X | \theta)\right] =\operatorname{Var}_{\theta}\left[\lambda^{\prime}(X | \theta)\right]$.
 Can make it a function with respect to n and it is a sample statistic.
+* Staring into it we see it is an expected squared slope of log likelihood.
+If the slope is large then small changes in $\theta$ change the log likelihood a lot.
+That should help separate likely from unlikely values.
+If that slope were zero then we get no effect of changing $\theta$.
 * $I_n(\theta) = nI(\theta)$ the Fisher information in a random sample of n observations is simply n times the Fisher information in a single observation.
 * Can be used to compare sampling plans.
 Calculating the Fisher information for each and equating them will tell you something about the necessary parameters to yield the same information.
 * Fisher information can be used to determine a lower bound for the variance of an arbitrary estimator of the parameter θ in a given problem -> Cramer - Rao